Remarks on hypoelliptic equations: Abstract

 \section{Abstract}

-Smooth hypoellipticity for scalar equations is quite well understood presently.
-On the other hand, much remains to be done for systems and/or at different levels of regularity and in particular for $L^1$-hypoellipticity.
+Many results of smooth hypoellipticity are available for scalar equations.
+Much remains to be done for systems and/or at different levels of regularity and in particular for $L^1$-hypoellipticity.
 In this article we provide some examples and counter-examples.